bhavya257/Spam-SMS-Classifier/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments
-- Built as part of an SMS spam classification project.
+- Built as part of a spam SMS classification project.
 - Thanks to the open-source communities.